hzqst/MetaHookSv/README.md

 r_water_normfactor (0.0 ~ 1000.0) : to determine the size of water wave (offset to the normalmap).

-r_water_novis 1 / 0 : force engine to render the scene which should have been removed by visleaf when rendering refract or reflect view.
+r_water_novis 1 / 0 : force engine to render the scene which should have been removed by visleaf when rendering refraction or reflection view.

+r_water_texscale (0.1 ~ 1.0) : to control the size of refract or reflect view texture.

 r_shadow 1 / 0 : to enable / disable Per-Object Shadow.